Andrei0991/myblogapp/README.md

 # My blog app
-This is my first blog app
+This is my first blog app done with Python/Flask.